We Gather Together - With Atheists

 After what seemed like twice the length of time it should have taken, I pulled the pan out and examined what was turning into withered jerky.
 No timer was popped up.
 It must be defective.
 What a rip-off!
 Those Butterball people would be hearing from me!

 But wait.
 When I took the mummified bird out of the pan and flipped it onto a platter, it turned out that I’d had it in there upside down.
-That poor little timer never stood a chance: it had been pressed into the pan and couldn’t pop up.
+That poor little timer never stood a chance: it had been pressed into the pan.
 Who knows how long ago it started to try.

 That year, we dined on rolls, sweet potatoes, cranberry sauce and plenty of pie to the soundtrack of bitching.
 "Why didn't you put marshmallows in the sweet potatoes?"
 "I really wanted some turkey."
 And you’d better believe that, like "The Fruitcake Story," that tale gets re-told more often than it should.